attacker145/LTE-modem-AT-command-tester/README.md

 ```

 Verify modem connection:
-Ensure your LTE modem is connected and drivers are installed.
+Please make sure your LTE modem is connected and that the necessary drivers are installed.
 Identify the modem's serial port (e.g., COM3 on Windows or /dev/ttyUSB0 on Linux).